Poverty and Health Care Costs for Disabled Individuals 2022

 As reported by the National Council on Disability (NCD) in the Impact of COVID-19 on People with Disabilities, many people with disabilities excluded from the labor market are in a “poverty trap”; they rely on federal public assistance programs, and cannot work without losing essential healthcare.

-In 2015, disability-associated healthcare expenditures (DAHE) for all US totaled $868 billion.
-That was 340 billion more than in 2003.
-Of the national total, the DAHE was $324.7 billion for Medicare expenditures, $277.1 billion for Medicaid expenditures, and $ 266.1 billion for nonpublic sources.
+In 2015, disability-associated healthcare expenditures (DAHE) for the US totaled $868 billion.
+That was $340 billion more than in 2003.
+Of the national total, the DAHE was $324.7 billion for Medicare expenditures, $277.1 billion for Medicaid expenditures, and $266.1 billion for nonpublic sources.

-The state-level DAHE varied by the state due to differences in demographic characteristics, access to and quality of care, the severity of the disability, the prevalence of chronic conditions, and coverage and payment policies.
-For instance, in Arizona, the DAHE percentage was 37% of total expenditures (14.8 billion), and in Utah was 29% of total expenditures (4.8 billion).
+State-level DAHE varied due to differences in demographic characteristics, access to and quality of care, the severity of the disability, the prevalence of chronic conditions, and coverage and payment policies.
+For instance, in Arizona, the disability healthcare percentage was 37.0% of total expenditures ($14.8 billion).
+In Utah, the share was 29.0% of total expenditures ($4.8 billion).

-Figure 4: Mean Disability-Associated Health Care Expenditures (DAHE) Per Person with a Disability (PWD) (2017 Prices) by States
+Figure 5: Mean Disability-Associated Health Care Expenditures (DAHE) per Person With a Disability (PWD) (2017 Prices) by States

 Source